 Is your Windows PC/Laptop running slow?

 There’s a common enemy for this cause which all of us know quite well and i.e. none other than the virus.

 It’s the main culprit to slow down your system.

 You can use “Microsoft Security Essential” for a quick scan or else just get a good antivirus program whatever you want like Norton, AVG, Quick Heal, McAfee, etc.

 #17 External Memory to Your Low Space PC

-Do you know, sometimes you Windows PC becomes slow just because of storage full problem.
+Do you know, sometimes your Windows PC becomes slow just because of storage full problem.
 So, you can add external memory in Windows 7, 8 and 10 respectively.
-No need to install any third party software.
+No need to install any third-party software.

 A Pen Drive can be used as an external memory if you intend to increase space and then Speed of Windows Computer.